Current Projects

 Clusters: Community, Rescue

 This project will develop an evaluation of interventions implemented by multiple local governments through the NRDC Food Matters Program.
 It will seek to understand intervention impacts across different local government typology settings, and gain insights to support adapting to context.
-The current iteration of the evaluation plan involves using semistructured interviews and reported data from participating cities to characterize impacts of the Food Matters interventions on a) executive leadership activities, b) provision of incentives or technical assistance, c) public engagement and d) data collection or analysis of food rescue activities.
+The current iteration of the evaluation plan involves using semi-structured interviews and reported data from participating cities to characterize impacts of the Food Matters interventions on a) executive leadership activities, b) provision of incentives or technical assistance, c) public engagement and d) data collection or analysis of food rescue activities.

 The plan will be co-developed in partnership between RECIPES researchers and NRDC staff.
 After the team defines the purpose further, but before the project is fully established, they will open the invitation more broadly for RECIPES collaboration, to advance further convergence.